Building Tiny Homes. Building Community.

 a "love note" message written by a volunteer inside of a tiny home for the homeless, a temporary solution to homelessness

 How can Seattle, with the fourth largest homeless population in the United States, solve unsheltered homelessness?
 First of all, you have to believe that you can!
 Second, you need a plan.
-HERE IS OUR MOST RECENTLY UPDATED PLAN (Oct, 2024) TO GET KING COUNTY (INCLUDING SEATTLE) TO FUNCTIONAL ZEROThis plan incorporates the 2024 Point-In-Time Count numbers.
+HERE IS OUR MOST RECENTLY UPDATED PLAN (Oct, 2024) TO GET KING COUNTY (INCLUDING SEATTLE) TO FUNCTIONAL ZEROThis plan uses the 2024 Point-In-Time Count numbers.
+The 2026 Count will be released in Spring, 2026 and we will update our plan at that time.

 .